ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The err-msg parameter is human-readable diagnostic text that MUST be encoded using UTF-8 {{RFC3629}} using Net-Unicode form {{RFC5198}} with max 128 bytes.

-supported-cipher-suites
+supported-teep-cipher-suites
-: The supported-cipher-suites parameter lists the cipher suite(s) supported by the TEEP Agent.
+: The supported-teep-cipher-suites parameter lists the TEEP cipher suite(s) supported by the TEEP Agent.
-  Details about the cipher suite encoding can be found in {{ciphersuite}}.
+  Details about the cipher suite encoding can be found in {{teep-ciphersuite}}.
   This otherwise optional parameter MUST be returned if err-code is ERR_UNSUPPORTED_CIPHER_SUITES.

 supported-freshness-mechanisms